DmitryAlCh/mypage/people.md

 towards people.
 Witnessed good resolutions of sketchy situations.
 Very light and fast in communication.
 Light, is a good summary for David.

+### <a name="anatoly-kiselov" />Anatoly Kiselov [facebook](https://www.facebook.com/nat.kiselovs)

+Martial arts (Kung-fu) coach.
+Can open unexpected sides of Your personality.
+Has super ability to stay sharp under real stress, and boost confidence of people, with His calm voice.